denyskononenko/smcp/backend/README.md

-# Spin Models for Cuprates Predictor
+# Spin Models for Cuprates Predictor: Backend

-Setup of the backend.
+Setup of the backend for the local development.

 To create virtual environment:
 ```bash